Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Attacks against Existing RS

-In summary, we formulate the node injection poisoning attack as a bi-level optimization problem which is solved by an iterative optimization method in the continuous domain.
+In summary, we formulate the node injection poisoning attack as a bi-level optimization problem that is solved by an alternate iteration method in the continuous domain.
 Through discretization, we finally obtain the injected users associated with ratings, i.e., a poisoned graph $\mathcal{G}'$.
+We term this attack method as \textbf{MetaC}.
+We note that, by Kerckhoffs's principle in security, we consider a worst-case scenario when designing \textbf{MetaC}, where the attacker has full knowledge of the RS and some additional attack design goals, such as unnoticeability, are not considered.
+We then aim to design robust RS against this strong attack in the worst case.